 Arts and Music

 The study of music engages both sides of the brain as it develops focus, discipline, collaboration, communication, creative expression, and physical co-ordination.
-Music, a vital contributor to the child’s development, is an acoustical science, mathematical, a study of history, a foreign language and, above all, an art that expresses the spiritual and emotional qualities of being human.
+Music, a vital contributor to the child’s development, is an acoustical science, mathematical, a study of history, a foreign language and, above all, an art that expresses the spiritual and emotional qualities of being human!

-In 5th-8th grades mixed instrumental ensembles (including the school orchestra) become a part of the curriculum, as does middle school choir.
+In 5th-8th grades mixed instrumental ensembles become a part of the curriculum, as does middle school choir.
 In choir the children are exposed to 2- and 3-part singing of music from all periods and styles.
 Students continue to play recorders and sing with their classroom teachers through 8th grade.
 Children have the option to continue with their strings instrument and join orchestra or switch to orchestral band and learn a new woodwind, brass, or percussion instrument in 5th grade.
 Through careful, incremental instruction and continual expectations of growth and improvement, the teachers are able to draw out and develop the students’ self-discipline through the work of ongoing instrumental music practice and rehearsal.

 Music supports the festival life of Boulder Valley Waldorf School, and all assemblies during the school year are infused with musical offerings.
 Two all-music concerts are presented per year, one during the Winter Holiday season, and one towards the end of the school year.
 The students are always eager to showcase their well-rounded, developing musical skills.